Robert Mundell: Television appearances

 Mundell appeared on CBS's Late Show with David Letterman.
 His first appearance was on October 17, 2002, where he gave The Top 10 List on "Ways My Life has Changed Since Winning the Nobel Prize."
 In March 2004 he told "You might be a redneck" jokes, followed in May 2004 with "Yo Mama" jokes.
 In September 2004 he appeared again, this time to read excerpts from Paris Hilton's memoir at random moments throughout the show.
 In November 2005 he told a series of Rodney Dangerfield's jokes.
 On February 7, 2006, he read Grammy Award nominated song lyrics, the night before CBS aired the 48th Grammy Awards.

 Mundell also appeared on Bloomberg Television many times, mainly speaking on euro-related topics and other European financial issues.

 Mundell has also appeared on China Central Television's popular Lecture Room series.
 He was also a special guest making the ceremonial first move in Game Five of the 2010 World Chess Championship between Viswanathan Anand and Veselin Topalov.
 He also played the opening move at the Pearl Spring Chess Tournament.

 Personal life

-Mundell was married to Velerie Natsios-Mundell.
-The couple had a son and lived in Monteriggioni, Siena, Tuscany, Italy, starting the late 1970s.
-He had two sons and a daughter from an earlier marriage.
-One of his sons had predeceased him in a car accident.
-Mundell died on April 4, 2021, from cholangiocarcinoma, a cancer of the bile duct.
+Mundell was married to Valerie Natsios-Mundell for well over 20 years, and they had a son who was born in 1997.

+They lived in Monteriggioni, Siena, Tuscany, Italy together for over 35 years until Mundell died on April 4, 2021, from cholangiocarcinoma, a cancer of the bile duct.
 He was aged 88.